sushmaakoju/cs-830/readme.md

 - The works in this course CS 830 were NOT authorized and NOT consented for distribution/reuse towards ANY new or existing grant awards/programs or applications.
 Any unauthorized distribution of my works and any claims of unauthorized, unconsented contribution towards any grant awards **NSF Award Number: 1846017** or any other grant/program/any other works constitutes unconsented and unauthorized use of intellectual work.

 - Any use of my works towards new or existing grant applications/funding/towards other works, without my explicit consent and knowledge is unauthorized.
 Such unauthorized use also creates potential authorship conflicts as these works were shared with other Natural Language Understanding experts.

+- Any communication with a dash of courtesy and respect tend to receive my promptest replies.
+My pronouns: she/her (cisfemale) — I appreciate your respect for my identity in all communications.
+Thank you for understanding my communication management approach!

+- I invite you to transform communication for complex professional communication, a recommendation and suggestion from me to navigate smoothly - <a href="https://tinyurl.com/transform-your-communication">An Open Invitation to Transform Communication</a>.

+- Any threats to deactivate github accounts, is protected due to proactive steps taken under legal policies and prior legal restrictions that connect 2023-2024 situation and any connected exploitation of the same.

 # My prior works on First Order Logic: